Sodium picosulfate for constipation

 What if I give too much?

-Too much sodium picosulfate can cause stomach pain (cramps), diarrhoea (runny poo), and may lead to dehydration if too much stools (poo) is passed.
+Too much sodium picosulfate can cause stomach pain (cramps), diarrhoea (runny poo), and may lead to dehydration if too much stools (poo) are passed.

-If you think you may have given your child too much sodium picosulfate, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) for advice or take your child to hospital.
+If you think you may have given your child too much sodium picosulfate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.